-U.S. Looking ahead, ISM the manufacturing PMI survey points to continuing strength in business activity in 2019, albeit at much lower levels.
+Looking ahead, the U.S. ISM manufacturing PMI survey points to continuing strength in business activity in 2019, albeit at much lower levels.
 After relatively steady growth, U.S. manufacturing activity slowed in December 2018 (Figure 3).
 Forward momentum is likely to be more moderate, with the growth outlook for 2019 capped by diminishing fiscal impulse and expectations of lower business investment spending.